Content Moderation & RLHF Services for Safer AI

 Response toxicity scoring

 Quantify the degree of harmfulness, aggressiveness or danger of a response generated by an AI model, in order to assess its relevance, to guide automatic moderation or to feed correction loops (RLHF, filtering, reformulation).
-This score allows a objective and repeatable measurement the ethical quality of the content produced.
+This score provides an objective, repeatable measure of the safety and appropriateness of the generated content

-Definition of a toxicity grid (violent, insulting, insulting, discriminatory, sarcastic language, etc.)
+Definition of a toxicity grid (violent, insulting, discriminatory, sarcastic language, etc.)

 Human annotation of the responses generated, according to their tone, target and potential severity